jecki/DHParser/documentation_src/manuals/05_testing.rst

-it is a pragmatic approach to run the test first and then copy and past the result for the DOM-tree from the report-file and adjust these by hand so that they reflect what we want the results to look like in this stage (although they do not yes, but thats what test-driven-development is about).
+it is a pragmatic approach to run the test first and then copy and past the result for the DOM-tree from the report-file and adjust these by hand so that they reflect what we want the results to look like in this stage (although they do not yes, but that is what test-driven-development is about).

 Note that the same symbol names from the grammar are used to specify tests for later processing stages.
 It does not matter if the name of the root-node has been